Plot and Animation Colours

 The colours can be based on the clone fitness, any labels or genes mutated, whether the clone existed at the start of the simulation, and whether the mutation is non-syonymous or synonymous.

-The default colour scale applies a random colour to each clone (from the matplotlib colormap gist_ncar), regardless of any properties of that clone.
+The default colour scale applies a random colour to every clone (from the matplotlib colormap gist_ncar), regardless of any properties of that clone.

 import matplotlib.pyplot as plt